 The words listed above are just a starting point.
 Use the following tips to help you expand your resume vocabulary and find the best words possible to detail your past experience.

 A thesaurus will give you a number of synonyms to use in place of stale or empty words.
 However, it’s a good idea to verify whether the word you’d like to use fully captures what you originally meant to say.
-For example, if you’re looking for managed synonyms, you’ll likely come across supervised, administered, and organized.
+For example, if you’re looking for words synonymous with managed, you’ll likely come across supervised, administered, and organized.
 But other synonyms, like handled or coped, might not be the best words to use because they don’t impart the leadership or strength of the original word.

 It’s important that you don’t repeat the same words throughout your resume.
 Your resume should help tell your story—relying on the same language doesn’t let you express the variety, diversity, or growth of your experiences.